mpizenberg/aiken-token-cred/example/README.md

 The example proceeds in these few steps:

+0. (Needed only once per network) Register the token-cred script.
 1. Mint a unique token, parameterized by some wallet UTxO being spent.
 2. Send 2 ada to a lock script address, using the token-cred contract to check ownership.
 3. Retrieve the 2 ada by presenting the token with our payment key.